Holi: Mauritius

 Holi in Mauritius comes close on the heels of Shivaratri.
 It celebrates the beginning of spring, commemorating good harvests and the fertile land.
 Hindus believe it is a time of enjoying spring's abundant colours and saying farewell to winter.
 It is considered one of the most exhilarating religious holidays in existence.
 During this event, participants hold a bonfire, throw coloured powder at each other, and celebrate wildly.

 United States

-Holi is celebrated in many US states by mainly Asian Americans, particularly those with Indian ancestry.
+Holi is celebrated in many US states by mainly South Asian Americans, particularly those with Indian ancestry.
 It is usually hosted in Hindu temples or cultural halls.
 Members of Hindu associations and volunteers assist in hosting the event along with temple devotees.
-Some of the places known to celebrate Holi are New Brunswick (NJ), Spanish Fork (Utah), Houston (TX), Dallas (TX), South El Monte (CA), Milpitas (CA), Mountain House (CA), Tracy (CA), Lathrop (CA), Boston (MA), Potomac (MD), and Chicago (IL).
+Some of the places known to celebrate Holi are New Brunswick (New Jersey), Spanish Fork (Utah), Houston (Texas), Dallas (Texas), South El Monte (California), Milpitas (California), Mountain House (California), Tracy (California), Lathrop (California), Chicago (Illinois), Potomac (Maryland), Tampa (Florida), Sterling (Virginia), and Boston (Massachusetts).
+In 2025, Portland, Oregon partnered with DJ Prashant Kakad in celebrating its first-ever city sponsored Festival of Colors Holi event.